OCPM$^2$: Extending the Process Mining Methodology for Object-Centric Event Data Extraction: The OCPM Methodology

 \section{The OCPM$^2$ Methodology}

-This section introduces OCPM$^2$, an Object-Centric Process Mining methodology defined as an extension of PM\textsuperscript{2}~\cite{2015PM2} to facilitate the extraction of Object-Centric Event Data (OCED)~\cite{fahland2024towards}.
+This section introduces OCPM$^2$, an Object-Centric Process Mining Methodology defined as an extension of PM\textsuperscript{2}~\cite{2015PM2} to facilitate the extraction of Object-Centric Event Data (OCED)~\cite{fahland2024towards}.
 We define our method by extending PM$^2$ to ensure the reuse of a well-established and previously tested methodology for event log extraction, originally designed for traditional process mining.
 Our approach retains the clarity and efficiency of PM$^2$ while making it suitable for extracting object-centric event data from diverse information systems.
+We also presented our methodology to 12 domain experts in a workshop, which helped us further confirm the OCPM$^2$ validity.

 The methodology consists of twelve stages, where the related stages are grouped into phases, as indicated by dashed rectangles in \figurename~\ref{fig:Method_Representation}.
 The process begins with the \textit{Planning} stage, followed by the \textit{Domain Modeling}, \textit{Log Extraction}, and \textit{Analysis Iteration} phases, and concludes with the \textit{Process Improvement \& Support} stage.
 Each stage produces specific artifacts, as outlined in the figure.
 The following sections elaborate on these stages, the generated artifacts, and the defined phases.
-The filled-colored phases and stages are identical to those in the PM\textsuperscript{2} methodology briefly described in Section~\ref{sec:Background} (we refer readers to the PM\textsuperscript{2}~\cite{2015PM2} for further details.)
+The filled blue colored phases and stages are identical to those in the PM\textsuperscript{2} methodology briefly described in Section~\ref{sec:Background} (we refer readers to the PM\textsuperscript{2}~\cite{2015PM2} for further details).